harding-university/softserve/README.md

 # Softserve
-Softseve is an integration system for Harding University software development capstone projects.
+Softserve is an integration system for Harding University software development capstone projects.

 Student projects interact with the system using the API.
 See https://softserve.harding.edu/docs or https://softserve.harding.edu/redoc for usage information.
 (The API server is only available on campus, and only active during capstone sessions.)